MnZrK/fdcpp/styleguidelines.md

 Anything that extends other libraries or mimics their functionality for other types should follow naming conventions of that library.

-Anything from the object world (and members of record types) should be lowercased-underscored, like so:
+Anything from the object world (and members of record types) should be lowercased_underscored, like so:

     let local_variable = 10
     let some_function x = x + 50